 A minimum of 12 hours each week is spent in a community agency serving diverse populations.
 Field settings include child and family services, correctional agencies, shelters, neighborhood centers, nursing homes, and others.
 A weekly 2-hour seminar increases understanding of field work education and helps students integrate theoretical concepts with practice.
-Prerequisites: SWK 330, 340, 362; pre- or co-
+Prerequisites: SWK 330, 340, 362; pre- or corequisite: SWK 343.
+Open only to social work majors who have completed Phase II of the Admission Process.